sjswuitchik/compPopGen_ms/VCFqc/cleanup/README.md

 Site filtering: callable and mappable regions to annotate each VCF with filtering thresholds

-QC: filter VCFs for individual missingness and depth, site coverage and mappability, compute SNPs and callable sites per 50 kb, create sample metadata, data exploration (e.g. PCA)
+QC: filter VCFs for individual missingness and depth, site coverage and mappability, compute SNPs and callable sites per 50 kb, create sample metadata, data exploration